 With proven success in the security and Ethereum storage world, MyEtherWallet is a free, open-source interface to the Ethereum blockchain and network, allowing users to access and interact with the Ethereum blockchain through their node.

-Furthermore, MyEtherWallet enables users to store all their ERC20 tokens as well and is compatible with several hardware wallets, making it the preferred wallet for users seeking security and depth.
+Furthermore, MyEtherWallet enables users to store all their ERC20 tokens, and is compatible with several hardware wallets, making it the preferred wallet for users seeking security and depth.
 And, MyEtherWallet is completely free (but for the transaction fees you’ll be charged when sending Ether).

 Easily identifiable by its giant fox head logo, MetaMask is a browser plugin, bridge, and wallet, which allows users to run Ethereum DApps right in their browser without having to run the entire Ethereum node.

-Creating a MetaMask wallet is incredibly fast and simple, and requires users to copy down a 12-word seed to use in case of wallet loss and recovery.
+Creating a MetaMask wallet is incredibly fast and simple.It only requires users to copy down a 12-word seed to use in case of wallet loss and recovery.

 As MetaMask is also one of the most popular wallets and extensions in the cryptosphere, make sure to bookmark the official MetaMask wallet link, and always verify a secure https connection.